 - Wave Winding

-Due to the existence of a large number of parallel paths, the lap wound armature is capable of supplying larger load currents, therefore, lap winding is used for low voltage high current DC motors.
+Due to the existence of a large number of parallel paths, the lap wound armature is capable of supplying larger load currents.
+Therefore, lap winding is used for low voltage high current DC motors.

-It is a mounted on the shaft.
+It is mounted on the shaft.
 It is made up of a large number of wedge-shaped segments of hard drawn copper, insulated from each other by a thin layer of mica.

 The commutator connects the rotating armature conductor to the stationary external circuit through carbon brushes.
 It converts alternating torque into unidirectional torque produced in the armature.

 The ball or roller bearings are fitted in the end housings.
 The friction between stationary and rotating parts of the motor is reduced by bearing.
-Mostly high carbon steel is used for making the bearings as it is very hard material.
+Mostly high carbon steel is used for making the bearings as it is a very hard material.